Sunday 24th July

 Waking up this morning my body did not feel good.
 I had the aches and pains of an arthritic grandma.
 For the first 8 miles I was on auto-pilot.
 We slowly climbed up and along the ridge of Preachers Peak, and through more forest.
 I kept my head down.
 There were a few blow-downs in this section, which I cursed.
 Such wasted additional effort.

-Only once we had been on Waucoma Ridge for a while did a special view open up before us.
+On Waucoma Ridge a special view opened up before us.
 The rocky path fell away steeply to the valley below, in which the huge mouth of Eagle Creek opened.
 In the far distance we saw a giant crater-topped mountain.
 Then a few minutes later another more pointed one appeared, also covered in snow.
 Then almost immediately one more.
 We were catching our first glimpse of Washington’s giant peaks, and in a couple of days we would be passing them!
 The mountainside was covered in wildflowers, with bees and butterflies floating through the air.

 As we reached the old abandoned Indian Springs campground my heart jumped.
 A man, a dog, and a huge pickup truck was setting up an epic cookout.
 Could this be a well-timed trail angel I thought?
 Turns out it was Paul, the brother of one of the seven women camped at Salvation Springs last night.
 On their 3-day hike he had driven up a dirt road to bring them a feast.
 And not to mention the portable shower he had set up!
 So we sat at the solo picnic table filtering a few litres of water chatting to him whilst he waited.